-Dominican University Threat Assessment Team is tasked with accomplishing the following mission.
+Dominican University TAT is tasked with accomplishing the following mission:

-- Assess and determine the causes of violent behavior. - Ensure that these policies are communicated to all students, faculty, staff, parents, and administrators of the University at least once per year.
+- Access threats which are reported to the BCT and/or the TAT and determine whether action needs to be taken and if so, set the plan. - Have plans in place to address threats to the Dominican community or individual members of the community. - Assess and determine the causes of violent behavior to prevent and intercede before threats take place. - Ensure that these policies are communicated to all students, faculty, staff, parents, and administrators of the University at least once per year.